Paintersrp/hyprpal/hypr-smartd/README.md

               target: active
 ```

-Place the configuration at `~/.config/hypr-smartd/config.yaml` to align with the provided systemd unit. `layout.sidecarDock` enforces a width between 10–50% of the monitor; values below 10% are rejected during config loading.
-The daemon automatically reloads when this file changes and still honors `SIGHUP` (e.g. `systemctl --user reload hypr-smartd`) for manual reloads.
+Place the configuration at `~/.config/hyprpal/config.yaml` to align with the provided systemd unit. `layout.sidecarDock` enforces a width between 10–50% of the monitor; values below 10% are rejected during config loading.
+The daemon automatically reloads when this file changes and still honors `SIGHUP` (e.g. `systemctl --user reload hyprpal`) for manual reloads.

 ## Makefile targets

-- `make build` – compile to `bin/hypr-smartd`.
+- `make build` – compile to `bin/hyprpal`.
 - `make run` – run the daemon against `configs/example.yaml`.
 - `make install` – install the binary to `~/.local/bin` (override with `INSTALL_DIR=...`).
 - `make service` – reload and start the user service.